Puttaraja/DSA/README.md

 # DSA
-DSA from start ot end in Java
+DSA from start to end in Java